 However, for most, hiring practices are still stuck in the stone age.
 If businesses don’t upgrade their recruiting processes, they’re invariably going to concede their competitive edge to their rivals.

-By harnessing the power of Hunt Club, you’ll embrace a decidedly modern approach to searching for top-tier talent.
+By harnessing the power of Hunt Club, you’ll embrace a decidedly modern approach to searching for top-tier marketing talent.